open-mmlab/mmaction2/docs/en/guide_to_framework.md

 ## Step3: Build a Recognizer

-Next, we will construct the recognizer, which mainly consists of three parts: `data preprocessor` for normalizing the data, `backbone` for feature extraction, and `cls_head` for classification.
+Next, we will construct the `recognizer`, which mainly consists of three parts: `data preprocessor` for normalizing the data, `backbone` for feature extraction, and `cls_head` for classification.

 The implementation of `data_preprocessor` is as follows: